-Monitoring of Crime by Student Organizations at Off-Campus Locations

-The University does not have any officially recognized student organizations that own or control property off campus.
-Criminal activity occurring at off-campus locations are generally reported to the local police department.
-If DPS learns of criminal activity involving Chapman students or a student organization, it will coordinate with the local police department to forward the information to the Director of Student Conduct, the Dean of Students, or the Title IX Coordinator.
+Monitoring of Crime by Student Organizations at Off-Campus Locations police department to forward the information to the Director of Student Conduct, the Dean of Students, or the Title IX Coordinator.
 The University requires all recognized student organizations to abide by federal, state, and local laws and University policies.
-The University may become involved in the off-campus conduct of recognized student organizations when such conduct is determined to interfere with the University's mission or adversely affects members of the Chapman campus community.
+The University may become involved in the off campus conduct of recognized student organizations when such conduct is determined to interfere with the University's mission or adversely affects members of the Chapman campus community.